biasedbit/BBHTTP/README.md

 > SSL uploads are currently broken for content above ~1MB due to a bug in curl.
 I [reported it](http://curl.haxx.se/mail/lib-2013-01/0295.html) and Nick Zitzmann got me a patch that fixes it.
 You'll have to [build your own curl](https://github.com/brunodecarvalho/curl-ios-build-scripts) with that patch &mdash; it's the attachment on Nick's reply to my original email.
 [Ping me](https://twitter.com/biasedbit) if you want the patched static libs or need help patching curl.

-At this stage there are probably things broken, rough edges to polish and features missing &mdash; using curl's multi handles and multipart uploads to name a few &mdash; to bring it up-to-par with other similar projects.
+At this stage there are still a lot of rough edges to polish, bugs to fix and features missing to bring it up-to-par with other similar projects.
 I want to add those over time but help is always more than welcome so be sure to open issues for the features you'd love to see or drop me a mention [@biasedbit](http://twitter.com/biasedbit) on Twitter.

 ## Highlights

-* Concise asynchronous-driven usage:
+* Concise asynchronous-driven usage

     ```objc
     [[BBHTTPRequest getFrom:@"http://biasedbit.com"] execute:^(BBHTTPResponse* response) {